 Apple offers a standard warranty that protects your device from manufacturing defects one year from the date of purchase.
 You can grab AppleCare+ insurance, which includes two years of technical support and accidental damage coverage.
 We recommend using a case and a screen protector as the display can be quite costly to replace.Our Take

 The iPhone X is the iPhone to buy.
 It’s well worth the high price tag, and there’s no doubt Apple fans will love the entire ownership experience.

 Is there a better alternative?

 For iOS users, your best alternatives are this year’s iPhone 8 and iPhone 8 Plus.
-They’re a little more affordable, and they pack nearly identical specifications as the iPhone X. You’re largely missing out on the new design, and Animojis of course.
+They’re a little more affordable, and they pack nearly identical specifications as the iPhone X. You’re largely missing out on the new design, Face ID, and Animojis of course.
 If you’re willing to spend close to $700 for the iPhone 8, we think it’s worth splurging a little more on the X.

 Keep in mind Apple is still selling older iPhones.
 If you don’t need the latest design, fun camera, or Face ID, and just want an iPhone that works, you should consider the iPhone 6S and iPhone 7, which start at low prices from Apple.
 We should note, the older the iPhone, the fewer years of updates you’ll have left.

 If you’re willing to swap to Android, there are plenty of good choices.
 We recommend the Google Pixel 2 and Pixel 2 XL, because you won’t find comparable hardware and software integration, like Apple, anywhere else.
 The 2018 line-up of Android smartphones are very tempting, especially the Samsung Galaxy S9 Plus — which we recommend over the Galaxy S9 for the dual-lens camera — and the Huawei P20 Pro, if it’s sold where you live.